cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```end(self, final_observations)```

 Method to report the end of the environment.
 This method should always be called to finalize a trial properly.
+It should not be called if `self.on_end_request` was called.

 Parameters:

 - `final_observations`: *list[tuple(str, protobuf class instance)]* - The final observations to send to the actors.
-The string in the tuple is the name of the destination actor (or "*" for all actors).
-The name of the actors can be found in `cogment.yaml` under `trial_params:actors:name`.
-The protobuf class is the Observation Space for that actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.
+This is the same as the parameter for `self.produce_observations`.

 Return: None